pranayga/8080-emulator/README.md

-# chip-8-emulator
+# 8080-emulator

 This repo contains worked out tutorials to learn software emulation.
-The main goal is to write a C based function CHIP-8 emulator.
+The main goal is to write a C based functional 8080 emulator.
 Post which we will move to emulation Nintendo's GameBoy in a separate Repo.

 For now, let's get going with the tutorials on [Emulator 101](http://emulator101.com).
 > Note: These might changes as I learn more and currently may not be the best way to go about things. `But really what is?`